 A student in good standing on a voluntary leave of absence ordinarily may return by notifying, in writing, the Registrar of his/her intention either to return or to withdraw twelve weeks prior to the end of the specified term of the leave of absence.
-It remains the student's responsibility to ensure that he or she has adequate time to complete the degree within the time limits established by the School.
+It remains the student's responsibility to ensure that they have adequate time to complete the degree within the time limits established by the School.

-Students who were not in good standing at the time a voluntary leave of absence was granted and students who were placed on an involuntary leave of absence must petition the Chair of the Committee on Promotions or the Director of Advanced Graduate Education for permission to return to the School and must demonstrate that the circumstances that led to their leave have been satisfactorily addressed and that they are ready to resume their studies.
+Students who were not in good standing at the time a voluntary leave of absence was granted and students who were placed on an involuntary leave of absence must petition the Chair of the Committee on Promotions or the Chair of Advanced Graduate Education for permission to return to the School and must demonstrate that the circumstances that led to their leave have been satisfactorily addressed and that they are ready to resume their studies.
 The decision whether to allow a student to return is made by the relevant Committee, in consultation with others at the discretion of the Committee or the Dean.

 If the leave, whether voluntary or involuntary, was for medical reasons, then the student must petition the Chair of the Committee on Promotions or the Chair of the Committee on Advanced Graduate Education for permission to return to the School and must demonstrate that the circumstances that led to their leave have been satisfactorily addressed and that they are ready to resume their studies.
-In addition, so that the School may conduct an individualized assessment of their circumstances, students on medical leave ordinarily will be required to consult with Harvard University Health Services (and to grant permission to Harvard University Health Services to obtain their treatment records and communicate with their treatment providers) so that a professional assessment about the student's stability and readiness to return can be shared with the School.
-Please also note that if the School learns of serious concerns about the health or well-being of a student who is away from School but not on a medical leave of absence, then the School similarly may require the student to consult with Harvard University Health Services (and to grant permission to Harvard University Health Services to obtain their treatment records and communicate with their treatment providers) so that a professional assessment about the student's stability and readiness to return can be shared with the School.
-In all such cases, the decision whether to allow a student to return is made by the relevant committee, in consultation with others as the Committee or the Dean sees fit.
+In addition, so that the School may conduct an individualized assessment of their circumstances, students on medical leave ordinarily will be required to consult with Harvard University Health Services (and to grant permission to Harvard University Health Services to obtain their relevant treatment records and communicate with their treatment providers) so that a professional assessment about the student's productivity during their time away and readiness to return can be shared with the School.